Nuclear suppression from coherent $J/\psi$ photoproduction at the Large Hadron Collider: Implications for nuclear PDFs

-where $\kappa_{A/N} \approx 0.9-0.95$ is a small correction taking into account the slightly different dependence of the nuclear and proton gluon distribution on $x$.
-While the relation of Eq.~(\ref{eq:rel}) is subject to next-to-leading order (NLO) QCD corrections~\cite{Ivanov:2004vd,Jones:2015nna}, a model-dependent relation between generalized parton distributions (GPDs) and usual parton distributions, and relativistic corrections to the charmonium wave function~\cite{Hoodbhoy:1996zg,Frankfurt:1995jw,Frankfurt:1997fj,Krelina:2019egg,Lappi:2020ufv}, it is nevertheless instructive to directly compare these two quantities.
-This is presented in Fig.~\ref{fig:Fit_comp}, which shows $S_{Pb}(x)$ and $R_g(x,\mu^2)$ as functions of $x$.
-For the latter, we used the EPPS16~\cite{Eskola:2016oht} and nCTEQ15~\cite{Kovarik:2015cma} nPDFs, and predictions of the leading twist model of nuclear shadowing~\cite{Frankfurt:2011cs}; all were evaluated at $\mu^2=3$ GeV$^2$~\cite{Guzey:2013qza}.
+The relations of Eqs.~(\ref{eq:rel1}) and (\ref{eq:rel2}) are subject to several types of corrections including next-to-leading order (NLO) QCD corrections~\cite{Ivanov:2004vd,Jones:2015nna}, a model-dependent relation between generalized parton distributions (GPDs) and usual parton distributions, and relativistic corrections to the charmonium wave function~\cite{Hoodbhoy:1996zg,Frankfurt:1995jw,Frankfurt:1997fj,Krelina:2019egg,Lappi:2020ufv}.
+To minimize their effect, it is advantageous to consider the nuclear suppression factor of $S_{Pb}(x)$~(\ref{eq:Sx}), where it is expected that almost all kinematic factors and corrections cancel in the ratio of the nuclear and proton cross sections.
+This establishes a direct correspondence between the suppression factor of $S_{Pb}(x)$ and the ratio of the nuclear and nucleon gluon distributions $R_g(x,\mu^2)=g_A(x,\mu^2)/[A g_N(x,\mu^2)]$~\cite{Guzey:2013xba}.
+Indeed, using Eqs.~(\ref{eq:Sx}), (\ref{eq:IA}), and (\ref{eq:rel2}), one readily obtains

+Following the analysis of Ref.~\cite{Guzey:2013qza}, we take advantage of ambiguity in the exact values of the scale $\mu$ and take $\mu^2=3$ GeV$^2$ to best reproduce the available HERA and LHCb data on the $W_{\gamma p}$ dependence of the cross section of exclusive $J/\psi$ photoproduction on the proton.

+Figure~\ref{fig:Fit_comp} compares the results of our extraction of $S_{Pb}(x)$ with those of Eq.~(\ref{eq:rel3}).
+For the latter, for $R_g(x,\mu^2)$ we used the EPPS16~\cite{Eskola:2016oht} and nCTEQ15~\cite{Kovarik:2015cma} nPDFs and predictions of the leading twist model of nuclear shadowing~\cite{Frankfurt:2011cs}.
+In the upper and middle panels, the dot-dashed curves give the central values of the corresponding nPDFs and the outer shaded bands represent their uncertainty, which is quite significant.
+Note that as we discussed above, $\kappa_{A/N} =1$ for EPPS16 and nCTEQ15 and $\kappa_{A/N} =0.9$~\cite{Guzey:2013qza} for the leading twist nuclear shadowing model.

 Several features of the presented results deserve to be pointed out.
-First, in the entire studied range of $x$, $10^{-5} < x < 0.005$, the shapes and the magnitudes of $S_{Pb}(x)$ and the EPPS16 $R_g(x,\mu^2)$ are similar.
-At the same time, the uncertainty on $R_g(x,\mu^2)$ is much larger than that on $S_{Pb}(x)$, which indicates that the UPC data on coherent $S_{Pb}(x)$ can potentially significantly reduce the current large uncertainty in the nuclear gluon distribution.
-Second, while the shapes of the EPPS16 and nCTEQ15 $R_g(x,\mu^2)$ are similar, the latter corresponds to the stronger nuclear shadowing (suppression).
-Third, while predictions for the leading twist model agree with $S_{Pb}(x)$ for $x \geq 10^{-3}$, the former predicts $R_g(x,\mu^2)$, which noticeably decreases as $x$ is decreased.
+First, in the very small $x$ region of $x < 10^{-3}$, the shapes of $S_{Pb}(x)$ and $R_g(x,\mu^2)$ for EPPS16 and nCTEQ15 nPDFs are similar predicting a flat form of the $x$ dependence; moreover, in the case of EPPS16, the magnitudes of $S_{Pb}(x)$ and $R_g(x,\mu^2)$ are also very close.
+Second, while the shapes of the EPPS16 and nCTEQ15 $R_g(x,\mu^2)$ are similar, the latter corresponds to the stronger nuclear shadowing (suppression) at $\mu^2=3$ GeV$^2$.
+Third, while predictions of the leading twist model agree with $S_{Pb}(x)$ for $x \geq 10^{-3}$, the former predicts $R_g(x,\mu^2)$, which noticeably decreases as $x$ is decreased (the two are still consistent within the significant uncertainty of $S_{Pb}(x)$).